garontherocks/sdet-portfolio/README.md

 ### Phase 2 – CI/CD, Reporting and Tooling (In Progress)

-- ✅ GitHub Actions integration for Cypress and Playwright (triggered on every push and pull request).
+- ✅ GitHub Actions integration for Cypress, Playwright, and Linting (triggered on every push and pull request).
 - Integration with Allure for test reporting.
 - Visual testing setup with Percy.
 - Performance testing using Lighthouse CI.